-To improve your device’s ability to correctly recognize your pronunciation and handwriting, Microsoft collects speech, inking, and typing information when you interact with your Windows device by speaking, writing, or typing.
-If you’ve allowed Cortana to do so, Microsoft also collects information about your Calendar and People (also known as contacts) to help personalize your speech experience and helps Windows and Cortana better recognize people, events, places, and music when you dictate messages or documents.
-The information collected by Cortana will help personalize your speech experience on all your Windows devices and Cortana apps when you sign in with the same Microsoft Account.
+If you’ve allowed Cortana to do so, Microsoft also collects information about your Calendar and People (also known as contacts) to help personalize your speech experience, and to help Windows and Cortana better recognize people, events, places, and music when you dictate messages or documents.
+The information Cortana collects will help personalize your speech experience on all your Windows devices and Cortana apps when you sign in with the same Microsoft account.

 Whenever we collect data, even when it’s to make your device work better for you, we want to make sure you have all the information to make the right choices about how and when that data is used.
 That’s why we provide the info and controls described on this page.

-To use voice input, Getting to know you (the privacy setting for Speech) must be turned on.
-This is because speech services exist both in the cloud and on your device.
-And the info Microsoft collects from these services in turn helps to improve them.
-Speech services that don’t rely on the cloud and only live on your device, like Narrator and Windows Speech Recognition, will still work when this setting is turned off; but Microsoft won’t collect any speech data.
+To use speech recognition, Getting to know you (the privacy setting under Speech, inking & typing) must be turned on because speech services exist both in the cloud and on your device.
+The info Microsoft collects from these services helps to improve them.
+Speech services that don’t rely on the cloud and only live on your device, like Narrator and Windows Speech Recognition, will still work when this setting is turned off, but Microsoft won’t collect any speech data.

 When your Diagnostic and usage data setting (Settings > Privacy > Feedback & diagnostics) is set to Full, your inking and typing input data is sent to Microsoft, and we use this data in the aggregate to improve the inking and typing platform for all users.
 Learn more about Diagnostic data here.
 As part of inking and typing on your device, Windows creates a user dictionary that stores unique words like names you write, which helps you type and ink more accurately.

 Any voice data that was already sent to the cloud will also be dissociated from your device.